just-paja/lerna-tools/packages/lerna-isolate/README.md

 # lerna-isolate

-Extract your app from lerna repository with local package dependencies ready to be shipped to your server.
-Very helpful when using docker.
+**Extract your app** or lib as npm package from lerna repository **with local**/private package **dependencies** ready to be shipped to your server.
+Very helpful when using Continuous deployment with lerna and Docker bundling.

 ## What does this do